DiegoHerrera262/clojure-fullstack/notes/datomic_schemas.md

 > The suggestion for using uuids as unique identifiers is to define them
 > as an attribute with the type `:db.type/uuid`.

 Personally, I would prefer to use entity ids for everything!
+Why?
+Because look-up refs cannot be used in queries.
+The workaround is to use pulls, as I will show shortly.

 ### Transacting attributes